Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Introduction

 \section{Introduction}

-Constructing end-to-end speech generation and dialogue models is one of the ultimate goals in the field of speech.
-Despite the proven effectiveness of auto-regressive (AR) \emph{text} Large Language Models~\cite{brown_language_2020, touvron_llama_2023}, building a \emph{Speech} Language Model (SLM) that can generate semantically coherent speech without text transcription guidance is still an open problem.

-Recently, the mainstream solution for speech dialog systems is to rely on transcription guidance when synthesizing speech~\cite{cui_recent_2024, ji_wavchat_2024}.
-Multiple works~\cite{zhang_speechgpt-gen_2024, fang_llama-omni_2024, defossez_moshi_2024, chen_emova_2024, fu_vita_2024, wang_freeze-omni_2024, yu_salmonn-omni_2024, zhong_lyra_2024} have adopted a two-step approach.
-First, a LLM processes the input audio and instructions to generate a textual response.
-This text output then serves as a transcription guidance for a standalone or integrated text-to-speech (TTS) module to synthesize the speech.
-This approach leverages the mature abilities of text LLMs and TTS models, enabling more stable and semantically coherent generation.
+Constructing end-to-end speech generation models is one of the ultimate goals in the field of speech.
+Despite the proven effectiveness of auto-regressive (AR) \emph{text} Large Language Models~\cite{brown_language_2020,dubey_llama_2023}, building a \emph{Speech} Language Model (SLM) that can generate semantically coherent speech \textit{without text transcription guidance} is still an open problem.
+Recently, the mainstream solution for speech generation systems is to rely on transcription guidance~\cite{cui_recent_2024,ji_wavchat_2024}.
+Multiple works~\cite{xie_mini-omni_2024,defossez_moshi_2024,chen2025minmo,xu2025qwen2} have adopted a two-step approach.
+First, an LLM processes the input audio and instructions to generate a textual response.
+Then, the text output serves as an explicit guide during speech synthesis.
+This approach leverages the mature abilities of text LLMs and text-to-speech (TTS) models, enabling more stable and semantically coherent generation.
 However, several factors limit the performance ceiling of such architectures.
-For instance, the TTS model in this architecture lacks an understanding of paralinguistic and other non-textual information present in the original input.
+For instance, the TTS model in this architecture lacks an understanding of paralinguistic and other non-textual information present in the input.
 It also struggles to generate highly natural non-verbal segments.
-Additionally, cascaded systems suffer from higher latency, and the wealth of in-the-wild speech data cannot be fully utilized for training.
+Additionally, the wealth of in-the-wild speech data cannot be fully utilized for training.
 Therefore, exploring a truly end-to-end speech generation model without transcription guidance is essential and urgently demanded.

-A more detailed disambiguation table for the concept of speech language models can be found in Table \ref{tab:slm-disamb}.
-Hereafter, the term ``SLM'' only refers to the LMs aiming to solve the speech language modeling task and being able to generate speech directly without text transcription guidance.

-In this field, since GSLM~\cite{lakhotia_generative_2021} and AudioLM~\cite{borsos_audiolm_2023} addressed this issue, despite attracting increasing research interest, a significant gap between speech and text modalities has yet to be bridged in transformer-based models.
-Efforts to improve SLMs primarily focus on reducing bit rates and aligning speech with text.
-Lowering frame rates~\cite{lakhotia_generative_2021, hassid_textually_2024, cho_sylber_2024} increases semantic density but faces low scalability~\cite{cuervo_scaling_2024} and poor reconstruction quality.
-Aligning speech with text through pre-training~\cite{hassid_textually_2024}, fine-tuning~\cite{zhang_speechgpt_2023}, or interleaved training~\cite{nguyen_spirit-lm_2024} shows some improvements but still struggles to achieve coherence without explicit transcription guidance.